codesandbox/codesandbox-client/packages/homepage/content/docs/5-secrets.md

 don't want the world to see, like passwords and API keys.
 They're implemented in CodeSandbox using environment variables.

-Secrets are not be transferred between forks and **can only be used in container sandboxes**.
+Secrets are not transferred between forks and **can only be used in container sandboxes**.

 ## Adding secrets